The 10 best iPhone apps on sale right now

 There are too many apps in the App Store to notice when each one goes on sale.

 Luckily we’ve collected the best iPhone apps on sale at this very moment so you don’t have to.
-From charming games like Spoiler Alert and Threes! to apps designed to dissect your iPhone’s performance, you’re bound to find a good deal on something new.
+From charming puzzle games like Blek to apps designed to keep your iPhone from getting lost, you’re bound to find a good deal on something new.

 Just remember these deals could end at any time, so act quick!